5 Reasons You Can't Sleep That No One Is Talking About

 4. An unhealthy gut

 The fourth reason why you’re waking up at night has to do with your gut.
-When your gut wall is damaged and has gaps between the cells, undigested food particles, toxic waste products and bacteria leak through the gut wall and enter the bloodstream.
+When your gut wall is damaged (called leaky gut) and has gaps between the cells, undigested food particles, toxic waste products and bacteria leak through the gut wall and enter the bloodstream.
 These toxins cause lots of inflammation, day and night.
-You develop a leaky gut from stress, toxins like antibiotics and pesticides, eating foods you're sensitive to and gut infections from parasites or candida.
+You develop a leaky gut from stress, toxins like antibiotics and pesticides, eating foods you're sensitive to and gut infections such as parasites or candida.

 Another way the gut affects sleep is called dysbiosis, or an imbalance of bad and good bacteria.
 Good bacteria are in charge of making B vitamins and vitamin K as well as neurotransmitters such as serotonin, dopamine and GABA.
 In fact, up to 90% of melatonin is made in the gut.
 When bad bacteria run the show, the good bacteria can’t do their job of producing these hormones that help you feel good, relax and sleep.
 That’s why many people who have insomnia also experience anxiety and/or depression and other mental disorders.